dzheng24/Learning-Journal/Learning Markdown.md

   For bullet points:

 * Start a line with a `*`
-* Profit!

-Alternatively,

-- Dashes work just as well
-- And if you have sub points, put two spaces before the dash or star:
-  - Like this
-  - And this

  **This is a helpful link to learn more about markdown**: https://guides.github.com/features/mastering-markdown/